simple-statistics/simple-statistics/README.md

-A project to learn about and make simple, slow reference implementations of statistics algorithms.
+A project to learn about and make simple reference implementations of statistics algorithms.

 Implementations are going to be **literate, general, and straightforward.**